-Effective monitoring and prediction of the global ocean is nowadays a crucial and demanding need for supporting a wide range

-- of applications- from maritime safety and transports to search and rescue, from offshore industry operations to addressing climate change, including management and planning of fisheries, ecosystems and aquaculture activities.
-It implies coordinated actions among marine core services and users through downstream applications as by the "butterfly diagram" shown in Figure 1 from Alvarez-Fanjul et al. (2022): it positions the marine core service as one of the pillars of the whole value chain, in charge of providing high quality information of the ocean state by combining observations and numerical modeling, timely delivered - to users for the implementation of tailored tools for decision making.Therefore, a core service should have by definition the following characteristics: - It feeds from ocean observations, both from satellite and in-situ sources.
+Effective monitoring and prediction of the global ocean is nowadays a crucial and demanding need for supporting a wide range of applications- from maritime safety and transports to search and rescue, from offshore industry operations to addressing climate change, including management and planning of fisheries, ecosystems and aquaculture activities.
+It implies a coordinated actions among marine core services and users through downstream applications as by the "butterfly diagram" shown in Figure 1 from Alvarez-Fanjul et al. (2022): it positions the marine core service as one of the pillars of the whole value chain, in charge of providing high quality information of the ocean state by combining observations and numerical modeling, timely delivered to users for the implementation of tailored tools for decision making.

+Therefore, a core service should have by definition the following characteristics:

+- It feeds from ocean observations, both from satellite and in-situ sources. - It provides reliable access to both quality controlled measured and forecasted ocean data.